mingxuan-fu/victoria_traffic_accident_visualization/README.md

 # A Visualisation of Victorian Traffic Accidents Data

+See dashboard.png for a screenshot of the dashboard

 All data used in this Dashboard is avalible online on the Victoria State Government Department of Transport website.

 https://vicroadsopendata-vicroadsmaps.opendata.arcgis.com/search?q=crash